Marie-Ehrman/FS_Courses_Database_React_App/README.md

  ### Frontend
 - Open Project File in Text Editor
 - Open up Text Editor's Terminal
-- Navigate to Project file's `client` folder
+- Navigate to Project file's `project-dir/client` folder
 - Install from terminal: `> npm install`
 - Launch from terminal: `> npm start`
 - React will open a browser page for you and navigate to `localhost:3000`

 ### Backend
-- Open up Computer's Terminal
+- Open up second Terminal
-- Navigate to the Project file's `api` folder
+- Navigate to the Project file's `project-dir/api` folder
 - Install from terminal: `> npm install`
 - Launch from terminal: `> npm start`
 - Server will be up and running on `localhost:5000`